Mesocarnivore: Behaviour and activity

 In some mesocarnivores, including the masked palm civet and hog badger, activity patterns peak during the night.
 Mesocarnivores activity levels change within different seasons and climates.
 Different temperatures and the rate of plant growth may affect the activity patterns in mesocarnivores.
 Masked palm civets in China do not appear often in the winter months (December to February) and are not as active.
 Mesocarnivores' behaviour and characteristics are individual to their species.
 For example, coyotes are pack animals and form strong family relations.
 The way mesocarnivores communicate with each other is through their behaviours that are able to organise mating systems, distinguish parental care and other behaviours.
 Carnivores also use their senses to communicate with other animals and in the pack, especially their olfactory senses.

 Mesocarnivores perform a wide range of different movements.
 Different species of mesocarnivores can achieve different types of locomotor movements.
 For example, otters (Lutrinae) are specialised in swimming in water, however find it difficult to move on land.
 Other carnivores can improve their locomotor movements by behaviour modifications, for example, the red wolf demonstrate group hunting behaviour where it allows them to run and hunt prey as a pack, that can not be done individually.
 Carnivores with limbs that are adapted for running may run, gallop or pace to go at a fast pace and cover long distances.
 These carnivorous mammals use their gait which is dependent on their species and size.
 The structure of a carnivore is designed to catch prey and kill it.

+Mesocarnivores may have less widespread geographic ranges relative to hypercarnivores, as they do depend to an extent on vegetation for subsistence and may be constrained to regions with a particular flora.
+During the Middle and Late Miocene, hypercarnivorous carnivorans had larger geographic ranges than mesocarnivorous carnivorans.